Targeted Pain Relief - No Pills, No GI Side Effects

 • Cardiovascular risk with long-term use

-Man holding jaw and neck — topical TMJ treatment area
+Person with hand on jaw and neck, topical TMJ treatment area

 Woman jaw profile - topical TMJ relief application area